overware-fr/ovbuilder/README.md

  * You have the option to indicate the number of thread you want to use `-e PARALLEL=[number_threads]`

-After that the default entrypoint is *build-product* to build your product.
+After that the default entrypoint is *make-product* to build your product.
 But you can select entrypoint :

  * *analyse-stacktrace* : print a stacktrace from program address